 The following are some of the frequently asked questions by students, parents and staff.
 The most common are addressed below, others are addressed in the subpages.
-If you have further questions please contact the Guidance and Counseling Office.
+If you have further questions please contact the Counseling Office.

 How do I meet with my counselor?